Bill S-211

 The main categories of goods and services procured include food products, transportation, warehouse and distribution services.
 We work with a diverse network of suppliers and service providers to meet our operational needs.
 Additionally, we maintain relationships with main customers and buyers across different geographical locations.

-In 2022, Ocean Brands imported from a total of 44 suppliers.
+In 2024, Ocean Brands imported from a total of 29 suppliers.

 Ocean Brands demonstrates due diligence in its operations and supply chain to mitigate financial, social and/or environmental risks.
 Ocean Brands actively assesses and manages the risk of forced labour and child labour in our supply chain.
 We identify high-risk areas through internal risk mapping exercises and engage with third-party guidance for additional insights.

 Ocean Brands actively engages with industry associations such as the Seafood Task Force (STF), an industry-led collaboration that brings transparency and oversight to seafood supply chains.
 Focused on addressing forced labour and human trafficking through traceability and accountability, STF promotes decent work for employees who fish, farm, and produce seafood.
 This collaborative engagement strengthens our commitment to ethical business conduct and contributes to the wider industry’s efforts in building sustainable and responsible supply chains.
+In 2024, we attended multiple STF workshops to work with other industry stakeholders in building mechanisms to support recruitment agencies to improve responsible recruitment practices.
+In addition, we collaborated with STF working groups to support the enhancement of vessel assessment protocols across the tuna distant fishing sector.

 To the best of our knowledge, we have not identified instances of forced labour or child labour in our operations and/or supply chain.

 Ocean Brands provides comprehensive training to our key stakeholders to raise awareness of forced and child labour risks.
 Training sessions cover key topics such as identifying signs of exploitation, reporting mechanisms, and our ethical standards.
-The training curriculum is regularly updated and a training plan is being developed for employees from various levels of the organization.

 We continuously assess the effectiveness of our policies, processes, and practices in addressing forced and child labour risks.
 We actively collaborate with industry organizations and participate in initiatives focused on enhancing responsible business conduct.